Applications for 2022 are closed. This program will reopen in Summer 2023.

 The League of Canadian Poets is very excited to announce a new annual bursary that will support poetry scholars in Canada.
 This special bursary will provide $2000 in support for one year of education that has a focus on poetry at the undergraduate, graduate, or doctorate level.

-This bursary is intended to provide financial support for students who are studying poetry at the post-secondary level in many formnats.
+This bursary is intended to provide financial support for students who are studying poetry at the post-secondary level in many formats.
 We are particularly invested in supporting students that identify as BIPOC, Metis, First Nations, Deaf, Disabled, or newcomers to Canada.

 Who should apply for this Bursary?

-- Students who are taking poetry classes at a local college, school or education centre.
+- Students who are taking poetry classes at a local Canadian college, school or education centre.
 Certain online courses may be eligible for this bursary, provided the instructors and courses are taught in Canada.
 Please be sure to outline your poetry experience and information outlining your study plans in your statements.

 To apply for this bursary, students must supply all of the materials below through our application form:

 - The applicant must provide a short statement about educational and career goals as they relate to poetry in Canada, as well as evidence that they are enrolled in or planning to enroll in an eligible program or course.